jitendermaan/SeleniumPOM/README.md

 3. XML file (Adding Object Properties in XML format) or any you can save object attributes in flat file or any other type of files.

-In all the above approach there are two common issues that can surface :
+In all the above approach there are few common issues that can surface while creating Object Repository:
 1. Adding Object
    1. We have to find Object Property in Chrome and add it manually to the Object Repository file
    2. Adding multiple attribute for a object is even more cumbersome.
 It is not easy to remove or add a single attribute for identifying Object